|Cat. no. A300||GBS Detect™, 15x100mm Plate, 17ml||10 plates/bag|

 (reduced stacking ring)

-Hardy Diagnostics GBS Detect™ is recommended for the isolation and detection of gamma-hemolytic (non-hemolytic) Group B Streptococcus by inducing beta-hemolysis on sheep blood agar upon subculture from enrichment broth procedures; such as Strep B Carrot Broth™ and LIM Broth.
+Hardy Diagnostics GBS Detect™ is recommended for the isolation and differentiation by enhanced hemolysis of detection of gamma-hemolytic (non-hemolytic) Group B Streptococcus from GBS enrichment broth procedures.

 A small percentage of GBS may not produce beta-hemolysis.
-GBS detection with the Strep B Carrot Broth™ Kit is only possible with beta-hemolytic colonies.
-There is evidence of a direct genetic linkage between pigment production in Strep B Carrot Broth™ and hemolysin production by GBS bacteria.
+GBS detection with Strep B Carrot Broth™ enrichment procedures is only possible with beta-hemolytic colonies.
+However, there is evidence of a direct genetic linkage between pigment production in Strep B Carrot Broth™ and hemolysin production by GBS bacteria.
 Beta-hemolytic, pigment producing GBS occurs with 95.3 to 99.5% of all GBS strains isolated from clinical specimens.(17-19)

 GBS Detect™ eliminates needless steps in screening for non-hemolytic group B streptococci and makes Strep B Carrot Broth™ a more sensitive method for all strains of GBS.